UN Sustainable Development Goals and Fine Jewelry

 Among the many benefits specific to Fairmined Gold includes training on safer ways to extract gold from the host material to protect water, people, and the environment.
 Beyond education, investing in equipment (starting at $100,000) can phase out working with mercury in 1 - 2 years.
 Because this gradual, holistic approach will initially impact the productivity of the mine, miners are granted a premium (a true cost) to compensate for this as they transition to more ecological practices.

-Life Below Water and Life on Land
+Clean Water, Life Below Water, and Life on Land

 With Fairmined Gold, mining practices are in place to ensure the safety of groundwater through the eradication or reduction of mercury and cyanide.
 In cases where cyanide cannot be eliminated due to the compound of the host material, protocols are put in place for use (closed water systems) and disposal, as well as the safety of workers.